The-OpenROAD-Project/TritonCTS/doc/Technology_characterization.md

 # Technology characterization

+These steps generates lookup tables for buffered or non-buffered wire segments, which will be used as building blocks for clock tree construction.

 *** These steps are required per foundry/IP enablement, since the enablement is visible only under NDA, and often readable only by foundry-qualified tools.
 Please refer to [OpenROAD Flow and Notes](https://theopenroadproject.org/wp-content/uploads/2018/12/OpenROAD_Flow_and_Notes_Nov2018-v1p0-1.pdf) for a better understanding of supported technologies and current limitations / assumptions.

 - Change directory to _genLUT_ folder.